SCM-NV/qmflows/docs/Manual_QD_QMFlows.rst

 - dir_name_list = [core, ligand, QD]
 |list| consisting of |str|:
-The names of the to be created folders. dir_name_list[0] is the core input folder, dir_name_list[1] the ligand input folder and dir_name_list[2] the quantum dot output folder.
+The names of the (to be created) folders.
+By default, ligand structures will be stored and read from dir_name_list[0], cores will be stored and read dir_name_list[1] and the combined core+ligands will be stored and read from dir_name_list[2].
+Structures can be read from different folders if their filename is prepended with its absolute path.

 |

 - dummy = Cl
 |int| or |str|:
 The atomic number or atomic symbol of the atoms in the core that should be replaced with ligands.
 Alternatively, dummy atoms can be manually specified with the core_indices variable.

 |

 - use_database = True
 |bool|:
-Enables or disables the use of database_name.
+Enables or disables the storing and pulling of structures and properties from a user-created database (stored in .json and .xlsx formats).
+The script will attempt to pull a structure from the database if a match is found between a current input ligand and/or core+ligands and a previously optimized structure.

 |

 - ligand_opt = True
 |bool|:
-split the ligand into linear fragments and then recombine these fragments, searching for the optimal dihedral angle of the newly (re-)formed bond in the process.
-Involved an optimization with RDKit UFF.
+Optimize the geometry of the to be attached ligands.
+The ligand is split into one or multiple (more or less) linear fragments, which are subsequently optimized (RDKit UFF) and reassembled while checking for the optimal dihedral angle.
+The ligand fragments are biased towards more linear conformations to minimize inter-ligand repulsion once the ligands are attached to the core.

 |